Mike S. Miller: Use of Mike Wieringo's art and name

 In January 2019, Miller announced that he owned an old Spider-Man cover rough draft (a "breakdown") that had been done by Mike Wieringo, who had died in 2007, and that he proposed finishing it but making it into a cover for his Lonestar series.
 He tweeted, "Hahaha...
 I own it.
 I can throw it in the trash if I want to.
 If it stirs up controversy, all the better."
 After inking the breakdown and posting it, calling the work "The last Mike Wieringo original cover that may ever see print!", other creators criticized him for using the name of a renowned, deceased artist to promote his work.
 They also accused him of forging Wieringo's signature, inking it into the art and writing Weiringo's name in the artist credit space along his own.
 Mike Wieringo's executor, his brother Matt, insisted Miller had to remove the signature.

 Miller initially agreed not to use it, and posted a video of him burning the paper, the title of which was a reference to the Final Solution.
 A few days later, Miller declared that he had burnt a fake copy to troll people.

-Rejection by Kickstarter

-In late 2019, Kickstarter refused to allow a campaign by Miller for publication of further Lonestar books.
-In an email to Miller, Kickstarter said that "As a Public Benefit Corporation committed to fighting inequality and creating a more equitable world, Kickstarter does not allow discrimination, subjugation, or intolerance towards marginalized groups."
-Miller claimed in a tweet that the reason for the refusal was his portrayal of MS-13 as a criminal gang.